Forced conversion: Iran

-India
+Indian Subcontinent

 In an invasion of the Kashmir valley (1015), Mahmud of Ghazni plundered the valley, took many prisoners and carried out conversions to Islam.
 In his later campaigns, in Mathura, Baran and Kanauj, again, many conversions took place.
 Those soldiers who surrendered to him were converted to Islam.
 In Baran (Bulandshahr) alone 10,000 persons were converted to Islam including the king.
 Tarikh-i-Yamini, Rausat-us-Safa and Tarikh-i-Ferishtah speak of construction of mosques and schools and appointment of preachers and teachers by Mahmud and his successor Masud.
 Wherever Mahmud went, he insisted on the people to convert to Islam.
 The raids by Muhammad Ghori and his generals brought in thousands of slaves in the late 12th century, most of whom were compelled to convert as one of the preconditions of their freedom.
 Sikandar Butshikan (1394–1417) demolished Hindu temples and forcefully converted Hindus.

 Aurangzeb employed a number of means to encourage conversions to Islam.
 The ninth guru of Sikhs, Guru Tegh Bahadur, was beheaded in Delhi on orders of Aurangzeb for refusing to convert to Islam.
 In a Mughal-Sikh war in 1715, 700 followers of Banda Singh Bahadur were beheaded.
 Sikhs were executed for not apostatizing from Sikhism.
 Banda Singh Bahadur was offered a pardon if he converted to Islam.
 Upon refusal, he was tortured, and was killed with his five-year-old son.
 Following the execution of Banda, the emperor ordered to apprehend Sikhs anywhere they were found.

-18th century ruler Tipu Sultan persecuted the Hindus, Christians and Mappla Muslims.
+18th century ruler Tipu Sultan persecuted the Hindus, Christians and Mappila Muslims.
 During Sultan's Mysorean invasion of Kerala, hundreds of temples and churches were demolished and ten thousands of Christians and Hindus were killed or converted to Islam by force.